-A partial survey can be undertaken where it is intended to subdivide a large rural parcel of land, in circumstances where the cost of a full survey would be prohibitive and the integrity of the remaining parcel boundary definitions can be maintained by compilation.
+A partial survey can be undertaken where it is intended to subdivide a large parcel of land, in circumstances where the cost of a full survey would be prohibitive or the residue lot will be subject to further development.

 The partial survey must define:

 - the terminals of the subdividing line(s), and

 NOTE: When a Plan of Subdivision is partially surveyed and creates a residue lot, the residue lot should be shown to the same standards as the base plan.
 Where the compiled residue lot comprises more than one prior title, full bearings and distances must be shown for the residue lot.
 Examples of partial surveys are listed below:

 - new lots were surveyed and the residue compiled on the basis that another plan was to follow to subdivide the residue - DP1242605

 - subdivision with terminals and subdivision boundary only - DP1252479